MyOwnClone/RaspberryPI-1/README.md

   * **Same commands as the Template**

 ###GLCube:
 **This sample project show the "hello triangle" example running in an objc shell.**
+I am not sure where I am going to go with this.
+For now it is just like the Template only with a spinning 3-D cube.
   * **Same commands as the Template**